CenturyTel of South Arkansas

 The company was founded in 1961 as the Union Telephone Company, Inc. Clarke Williams acquired the company, along with what is now CenturyTel of Arkansas, in 1962, later becoming part of his company Central Telephone and Electronics, then Century Telephone Enterprises.
 The Union Telephone Company, in 1995, became Century Telephone of South Arkansas, Inc. The company adopted its current name in 1998.

+The company was among the local operating companies sold in 2022 to form Brightspeed.
+The purchase closed on October 3, 2022.